The-Real-Thisas/convx/README.md

 This tool is created for a school lesson regarding Information Representation and conversion between binary, decimal and hex.

+Further, this tool has the additional functionality of:
+- Adding and subtracting binary.
-Further, this tool has the additional functionality of adding and subtracting decimals, and converting between decimal and binary using two's compliment.
+- Converting between decimal and binary using two's compliment.
+- Converting between decimal and BCD.

 ---